enzo-project/enzo-e/design.rst

 Interface components include ``Monitor`` (current) and ``Portal`` (proposed).
-The ``Monitor`` component controls the user-readable summary of progress to stdout, and the proposed ``Portal`` component will control the interaction of ``Enzo-P`` with external applications running concurrently, such as inline analysis or real-time visualization.
+The ``Monitor`` component controls the user-readable summary of progress to stdout, and the proposed ``Portal`` component will control the interaction of ``Enzo-E`` with external applications running concurrently, such as inline analysis or real-time visualization.
 One particular such analysis and visualization application is yt, which we will use to help drive the design and